giraffekey/griffindb-js/README.md

 const griffin = Griffin()

 await griffin.create("username", "password", {
-	peers: ..., // a list of GUN peers the user says they want to use
 	skynet: ..., // which skynet portal the user wants to use }, false) // false means you do not require unique usernames